 Starting May 1, 2020, New Mexico State Parks began slowly reopening of state parks for day use only.
 While many parks are reopening, services, activities, and hours of operations are limited so please consult the current Conditions and Alerts page for each park.

-Please note that effective July 13 New Mexico State Parks are not open to out-of-state residents.
+The current public health order permits usage of New Mexico State Parks only to New Mexico residents.
 Individuals who visit a state park must demonstrate proof of residency, such as a state ID or state-issued license plate.
+Overnight camping at New Mexico State Parks is permitted.

 Please be aware of the following safety and health guidelines currently in place: